insin/sacrum/README.rst

    Patterns:

-   * Should not start with a leading slash, but should end with a trailing slash if being used to root other patterns, othewrwise to yor own taste.
+   * Should not start with a leading slash, but should end with a trailing slash if being used to root other patterns, otherwise to your own taste.

    * Can identify named parameters to be extracted from resolved URLS using a leading ``:``, e.g.::